 Miami Beach isn’t about cramming in activities, but rather about curating the experience.
 Pick the right spots, and you’re good.

-- Ocean Drive – A mix of historic Art Deco hotels, open-air cafés, and a nightlife scene that kicks off before sundown.
+- Ocean Drive, a mix of historic Art Deco hotels, open-air cafés, and a nightlife scene that kicks off before sundown.

-- Rubell Museum – A contemporary art collection in a repurposed warehouse, stacked with work from Basquiat, Haring, and Kusama.
+- Rubell Museum, a contemporary art collection in a repurposed warehouse, stacked with work from Basquiat, Haring, and Kusama.

 Where to Stay